-Artists: Mathilde Monnier, Maria La Ribot, Eszter Salamon, Latifa Laâbissi, Anne Collod, Loïc Touzé, Deborah Hay, DD Dorvillier, Antonia Baehr, Jennifer Lacey et Wally Cardonna, Vincent Dupont, Caty Olive
+Artists: Mathilde Monnier, Maria La Ribot, Eszter Salamon, Latifa Laâbissi, Anne Collod, Loïc Touzé, Deborah Hay, DD Dorvillier, Antonia Baehr, Jennifer Lacey and Wally Cardonna, Vincent Dupont, Caty Olive

 Researchers: Isabelle Launay, Gerald Siegmund, Bojana Bauer, Paula Caspao, Myrto Katsiki, Petra Sabisch, Geneviève Vincent, Myriam Van Imschoot, Clarisse Bardiot

-Professors and lecturers of Performating arts Department - University Paul Valéry, Montpellier: Didier Plassard, Philippe Goudard et Alix De Morant
+Professors and lecturers of Performating arts Department - University Paul Valéry, Montpellier: Didier Plassard, Philippe Goudard and Alix De Morant

 Mentors chosen by exerce students in 2014-2015: Sabine Macher, Valérie Castan, Mette Edvardsen, Antonija Livingstone, Ali Moïni, Christine Jouve, DD Dorviller, Luis Garay, Carolina Campos

 exerce partners since 2013

 HZT - Berlin, Master DOCH - Stockholm, Feldstärke (Pact Zollvereign - Essen, Kyoto Art Center, Montevideo - Marseille), École nationale supérieure d’art de Paris Cergy, École des Beaux-arts de Bourges, Festival Uzès Danse, CN D – Pantin, Abbaye de Royaumont, La Villa Arson- Nice.